What is BW.com?

-On the date of last updating this review (10 September 2021) the 24-hour trading volume was USD 1.05 billion, according to Coinmarketcap.com.
-To put it in perspective, the same value on 31 March 2020 was USD 81.3 million.
-Based on these statistics, it is evident that the trading volume trend for BW.com is positive.
+On the date of last updating this review (2 December 2021) the 24-hour trading volume was USD 65 million, according to Coinmarketcap.com.
+To put it in perspective, the same value on 10 September 2021 was USD 1.05 billion.

 BW.com Trading View

 Different exchanges have different trading views.
 And there is no “this overview is the best”-view.
 You should yourself determine which trading view that suits you the best.
 What the views normally have in common is that they all show the order book or at least part of the order book, a price chart of the chosen cryptocurrency and order history.
 They normally also have buy and sell-boxes.
 Before you choose an exchange, try to have a look at the trading view so that you can ascertain that it feels right to you.
 This is the trading view at BW.com:

 Trading fees are naturally very important.
 Every time you place an order, the exchange charges you a trading fee.
 The trading fee is normally a percentage of the value of the trade order.
 At this exchange, they don’t divide between takers and makers.
 Each party to a transaction pay the same fee: 0.20% of the order value.
 0.20% is in line with the industry average.
 Industry average has for a long time been 0.25%, but we are currently seeing a shift towards lower fees.
 Many exchanges now charge e.g. 0.10% or 0.15% instead.

 With respect to contract trading, BW.com charges 0.075% for takers and 0.025% for makers.

 BW.com Withdrawal fees